 PaaS supplies on-demand services for developing, testing, and managing software applications.
 PaaS makes it easier for web developers to create web apps, without extensive setup and management issues.
 The infrastructure is located in the cloud and includes servers, storage, and networking.
 This allows organizations to avoid buying software licenses for every employee.

 Infrastructure as a Service (IaaS)

-With IaaS, a business rents IT infrastructure for services, storage, networking, and operating on a pay-as-you-go basis.
+With IaaS, a business rents basic IT infrastructure for services, storage, networking, and operating on a pay-as-you-go basis.
 This is a benefit because IaaS quickly scales up and down depending on demand.
-Businesses avoid the expenses associated with large computer networks and owning physical servers.
+Businesses avoid the basic expenses associated with large computer networks and owning physical servers.

 What Is the Difference Between Clients and Servers?